Mayuresh-devops/Ansible-Monitoring/README.md

    `<IP-monitoring server>`
    [node]
    `<IP-node servers>`
-5. edit ansible.cfg file and specify path of host file and your configuration
+5. edit ansible.cfg file and specify path of host file and your configuration file